MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-column-level-security.md

 Column-level security (CLS) in Microsoft Fabric allows you to control access to columns in a table based on specific grants on these tables.
 For more information, see [Column-level security in Fabric data warehousing](column-level-security.md).

-This guide will walk you through the steps to implement column-level security in a Warehouse or SQL Endpoint.
+This guide will walk you through the steps to implement column-level security in a Warehouse or SQL analytics endpoint.

 ## Prerequisites

 Before you begin, make sure you have the following:

 1. A Fabric workspace with an active capacity or trial capacity.
-1. A Fabric Warehouse or SQL Endpoint on a Lakehouse.
+1. A Fabric Warehouse or SQL analytics endpoint on a Lakehouse.
-1. Either the Administrator, Member, or Contributor rights on the workspace, or elevated permissions on the Warehouse or SQL Endpoint.
+1. Either the Administrator, Member, or Contributor rights on the workspace, or elevated permissions on the Warehouse or SQL analytics endpoint.

 ## 1. Connect

-1. Log in using an account with elevated access on the Warehouse or SQL Endpoint.
-(Either Admin/Member/Contributor role on the workspace or Control Permissions on the Warehouse or SQL Endpoint).
+1. Log in using an account with elevated access on the Warehouse or SQL analytics endpoint.
+(Either Admin/Member/Contributor role on the workspace or Control Permissions on the Warehouse or SQL analytics endpoint).
-1. Open the Fabric workspace and navigate to the Warehouse or SQL Endpoint where you want to apply column-level security.
+1. Open the Fabric workspace and navigate to the Warehouse or SQL analytics endpoint where you want to apply column-level security.

 ## 2. Define column-level access for tables